-- Read and closely analyze a work of narrative poetry. - Identify how a character changes by paying attention to the way an author structures a text and uses language to express ideas. - Articulate a bull's-eye main idea, dissect an author's argument, and explain how an author goes about making an argument. - Write and revise arguments of 200 words to demonstrate their understanding of texts.
+- Identify how a character changes by paying attention to the way an author structures a text and uses language to express ideas. - Articulate a bull's-eye main idea, dissect an author's argument, and explain how an author goes about making an argument. - Write and revise arguments of 200 words to demonstrate their understanding of texts.

 Celebrate your scholars' successes by acknowledging what they can now do as readers as a result of their work during this unit.
-Invite scholars to share how much fun they had reading Locomotion and making connections to other texts.
+Invite scholars to share how much fun they had reading Holes and making connections to other texts.

 Reflect on your successes and stretches, as well as those of your scholars.
 Look at your Fountas & Pinnell results.
 Have your scholars grown as readers over the last month?
-During this unit, your scholars should move from Level V to W. This is always a tricky jump for scholars, and they can easily get stuck, making little to no growth.
+Between now and the end of the school year, your scholars should move to Level W. This is always a tricky jump for scholars, and they can easily get stuck, making little to no growth.
 Enlist parents to help get scholars over this hump!